NEUROFUSIONInc/fusion/neurofusion/next-client/public/posts/2023-08-15-appstore-launch.md

 ---
 title: We launched!
-description: sort of...
+description: Fusion is now available on App Stores!
 publishedDate: 2023/08/15
-coverImage: ""
+coverImage: /images/blog/fusion-app-stores.webp
 tags:
   - fusion
+slug: fusion-launch
+authors:
+  - Ore Ogundipe
 ---

 Over the weekend, we released the Fusion app on the iOS app store!
 Pretty exciting right?